ECHO-ECHOOooo/Udacity_DRLND_1_Navigation/README.md

 - **2** - turn left.
 - **3** - turn right.

 The task consisted of a series of episodes (the number of which was a hyper-parameter) , and in order to solve the environment, my agent was required to achieve an average score of +13 or better over 100 consecutive episodes.
-The current (final?) implementation achieved a score of 15.46 after executing 5,000 episodes of interacting with the environment.
+The final implementation achieved a score of 15.46 after executing 5,000 episodes of interacting with the environment.

 ### Setting Up the Environment